SIP Trunk Pricing in Australia: What You Should Actually Pay (2026)

 Hidden Costs to Watch For

-Number porting fees: Porting an existing Australian number to a SIP trunk provider typically costs $0 to $50 per number.
+Number porting fees: Porting an existing Australian number to a phone line provider typically costs $0 to $50 per number.
 Some providers charge a porting fee per number; others include it.
 Get this in writing before you start the process.

 CODEC transcoding fees: Some wholesale carriers charge extra if your PBX requests a codec that requires transcoding (e.g. you request G.729 but the trunk delivers G.711 and the carrier transcodes).
 Use G.711 (PCMU/PCMA) on both your PBX and trunk to avoid this.